Last Updated on October 19, 2021

 Alternatives to Chlorine For Pools You Could Consider

-- Available bromine is 61% and percent available chlorine is 27%, ensuring your pool stays clean and safe.
+- Potent and Fast-Acting: Available bromine is 61% and percent available chlorine is 27%, ensuring your pool stays clean and safe.

 Bromine is a great alternative to chlorine.
 It can be used by those allergic to chlorine, however, this may not apply to all since bromine is still in the same halogen chemical family as chlorine.